 May – second survey sent to participants/drawing for gift card for mentees

-April (prior to conference): Work with PPC and the NASIG publicist to invite proposals for the Student Spotlight sessions.
+April (prior to conference): Work with PPC and the NASIG social media & marketing coordinator to invite proposals for the Student Spotlight sessions.
 Evaluate and select proposals and notify presenters of the status of their proposals.

 4-6 weeks prior to conference: call goes out on NASIG-L for experienced NASIG attendees to sign up as mentors.

 Two weeks before conference: Sign-up of mentors complete

 One week post-conference: Send reminder to complete evaluation of conference mentoring program & first timers reception

 Mentoring Program and Application FormBecoming an Ambassador

 Matt Jabaily (University of Colorado Colorado Springs) 22/24

 Jen Montavon-Green (University of Kentucky) 22/24